Fematich/ergotracker/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain)

+## Home Assistant add-on

+This project now includes a Home Assistant add-on that serves the UI and a local SQLite-backed API.
+See `docs/home-assistant-addon.md` for install/build steps.